Low-maintenance & No-clog Gutters Comparison Page

 But What About Their Warranty?

-(b) These hood designs have also been known to be a prime spot for moss growth and bees nests, which will cause a blockage inside the gutters that will be very hard to clear out if not impossible.
-Even if it is not written into the fine print, a salesperson fielding the call may try to get out of their responsibility; saying it is an abnormal obstruction that is not related to fallen debris issues, and most clients would not have a defense.
-Primarily they play the numbers game, knowing how most clients will never bother to call them about a problem, and simply suffer their loss to pay to have those expensive gutters that failed replaced with something different.
+(b) These hood designs have also been known to be a prime spot for moss growth and bees nests inside the gutter, which will cause a blockage inside the gutters that will be very hard to clear out, if not impossible.
+Even if it is not written into the fine print, a salesperson fielding the call may try to get out of their responsibility; saying it is an abnormal obstruction that is not related to fallen debris issues, and most of their Clients would not have a defense.
+Primarily they play the numbers game; knowing how most clients will never bother to call them about a problem, and simply suffer their loss to pay to have those expensive gutters that failed replaced with something different.
+Chalking it up to a lesson learned.
+A very expensive lesson.

-(c) Even if you were to fight through the warranty process, those warranties will not allow for frustrated homeowners to choose the option to have the obstructed gutter replace with a standard type of gutter, let alone with a different type of no-clog gutter.
-They are stuck with the same system.
+(c) Even if you were to fight through the warranty process, those warranties will not allow for frustrated Homeowners to choose the option to have the obstructed gutter replace with a standard type of gutter, let alone with a different type of no-clog gutter.
+They are stuck with the same system, which had proven to fail.

 New Idea?

-What didn’t work in 1908 doesn’t work today: K-Guard ® (Knudson Roll Forming) promotes itself as the pioneer in no-clog gutters.
+What didn’t work in 1908 still doesn’t work today, which is why it has not caught on as a standard after over a century: K-Guard® (Knudson Roll Forming) promotes itself as the pioneer in no-clog gutters.
 But that title actually belonged to Mr. George Cassens who had patented the two-piece reverse-curved gutter system in 1908.
-What Mr. Cassens designed may have been innovative in 1908 on paper, but his design was just as ineffective as today’s imitations and did not catch on back then either.
+What Mr. Cassens designed may have been innovative in 1908 on paper, but his design was just as ineffective as any of today’s imitations.

 Screens V. Hoods

-These thicker screen material lessens the need for the arch needed for rigidity with the old screens I use to sell.
-This heavier weight also helps the screen to be less prone to blow open in high winds.
-The larger surface of area to permit the rain water to enter the gutters is at least ten times as much as any of the hoods can offer.
+These stronger screen material lessens the need for the arch needed for rigidity with the old screens I use to sell.
+This heavier weight also helps the screen to be less prone to blow off in high winds.
+The larger surface of area to permit the rain water to enter the gutters is at least ten times greater than any of the hoods can offer.
 This means it is far less likely to become so saturated with debris that it will not permit water to drain into the gutter.
 It is beneficial to have these screens up on top of the roofing shingles, so there is a slant downwards and the debris is much less likely to pile up on the screens.
 It normally blows off in the wind after it dries out.

-These screens will not keep all the pine needles out of course.
+These screens may perhaps not keep all the pine needles out of course.
 I do not try to make any claims that they will.
-They will keep all the large debris out of the gutter, like leaves, pine cones, branches, and toys. <LOL> Those are what will jam up a gutter fast.
-That is the reason that they are clipped onto the outer lip of the gutter.
-The clips are also the hinge.
-They simply flip closed and lay on top of the shingle.
+My goal is to keep all the large debris out of the gutters.
+Such as larger leaves, pine cones, branches, and toys. <LOL> These are what will jam up a gutter fast.
 Without even opening them, you can easily see if there is any obstruction.
-If you desire to clean them out, you can shove a cover over the leaf-catcher strainer, and then blast a garden hose water right through the screens to drive the debris and moss down the downspouts to dump on the ground.
-Sweep it up and it is done.
-With the warranty though, it is not necessary to even check the gutters for debris.
+If you want to clean them out you can shove a cover over the screen in the Leaf-catchers and then blast garden hose water right through the screens to drive the debris and moss down the downspouts to dump out on the ground.
+Sweep it up and it's done.
+With my No-clog warranty it is not necessary to even check the gutters for debris.
 If the gutter gets clogged, it will over flow over the outlet, since I set that to be the low spot in the gutters.
-If it does fail, it is my responsibility.
+If it does fail, it is then my responsibility to get it going again.
 I will not how ever be doing periodic inspection for you.
-You will need to contact us for us know there is an issue that needs resolved.
+You will need to contact us for us know there is an issue that needs resolved of course.

-Problem Issues with the LeafGuard ® and Similar Gutter Design
+20 Flaws with the LeafGuard ® Design or Similar Gutters

 This photo was taken 12-04 of a local LeafGuard ®